 If a licence or certificate is lost, or is stolen, the document may be replaced.
-You will need to submit to the Director a completed CAA600 form, pay the appropriate fee and produce written evidence that the loss, or theft, has been reported to the local police.
+You will need to apply online using MyAviation, pay the appropriate fee and produce written evidence that the loss, or theft, has been reported to the local police.

-66.13 Examinations
+Rule 66.13 Examinations